Buka-Xing/CMIM-AIGIQA/README.md

 ## Acknowledgements

-This work builds upon [ImageReward](https://github.com/THUDM/ImageReward) (BLIP backbone) and the mutual information estimation framework from [MMIM](https://github.com/declare-lab/MMIM).
+This work builds upon [ImageReward](https://github.com/THUDM/ImageReward) (BLIP backbone).
 We thank the authors for their open-source contributions.